adorade/startit/README.md

 ## Description

-> ✔ StartIt is a simple framework enabling faster delivery of projects and/or automatic deployment of [GitHub Pages](https://pages.github.com/)
+> ✔ Simple starter project enabling faster delivery of projects and/or automatic deployment of [GitHub Pages](https://pages.github.com/)

 This provides an example project which automates tasks with gulp including: